virtualramblas/python-notebooks-repo/README.md

 - Image reshuffling, retargeting and style transfer with Efficient GPNN
 - Mobile Face Swap (images and videos) on CPU
 - DRPreter (Drug Response PREdictor and interpreTER) model training and test
+- Versatile Diffusion text to image, image variation and dual-guided generation.